understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Spark_Part_1.md

 ### Spark on EMR Part 1

-* Spark - fast engine for processing large amounts on data
+* Spark - fast engine for processing large amounts of data

 * Run in-memory = 100x faster than MapReduce